Kurt Vonnegut’s 8 creative writing rules changed how I write stories

 1. Use the time of a total stranger in such a way that he or she will not feel the time was wasted.

-Reading is a time investment, and your readers should leave with something they didn’t arrive with: feeling different or seeing things in a new light.
-Sometimes, they might pick up on things you don’t expect.
-You can only know if this works by getting your writing in front of readers.
-So keep experimenting, publishing, and sharing.
+Reading is a time investment, and your readers should leave with something they didn’t arrive with: whether it’s simply feeling different or seeing something in a totally new light.
+Sometimes, your readers might pick up on things you don’t expect or even intend — a hallmark of great writing and art.
+But you can only know what your readers think by getting your writing in front of them.
+So keep experimenting and clicking ‘publish’.

 2. Give the reader at least one character he or she can root for.

-Whether the protagonist is your target audience or a cardboard box, we need to follow someone or something through a story.
-Only then can we, as readers, become emotionally invested — and stick with the character through every challenge they face.
+Whether your protagonist is your target audience looking to overcome a challenge, a powerful warrior in a fantasy novel, or a cardboard box, we need to follow someone or something through a story.
+Only then can readers become emotionally invested — and stick with the character through every challenge they face.

 3. Every character should want something, even if it is only a glass of water.

-Desires keep our stories moving.
-Now, when I edit each sentence within a story, I ask: What does this character want?
+Whatever your character desires, it keeps your story moving.
+For example, The Big Lebowski is one of the most well-known movies of all time, and yet it’s about a dude who just wants his rug back — which gets him caught up in a crime.
+Whenever I edit each sentence in a story, I now ask: What does this character want?
 Sometimes, answering that turns a vague scene that means very little into a clear arc.

 4. Every sentence must do one of two things—reveal character or advance the action.

-One of my favourite editing tips — but not to be taken too literally.
+One of my favourite editing tips is not to be taken too literally.
 For example, some descriptions of the setting could support the plot later or reveal something about the character.
-If you can’t make that argument?
-Remove it.
+But if you can’t make that simple argument?
+Remove the sentence.
+The pace of your story will be better for it.

 5. Start as close to the end as possible.

-I’ve written numerous short stories where the first few paragraphs were all throat-clearing before the real beginning.
+I’ve written many short stories where the first few paragraphs turned out to be throat-clearing before the real beginning.
 Cut the preamble so your reader can be thrown into the mystery of your story and the world it’s set in.
-Entering a story ‘in media res’ is exciting.
+Entering a story ‘in media res’ is exciting for us to write — and that excitement will carry through to your reader.

 6. Be a sadist.
 No matter how sweet and innocent your leading characters, make awful things happen to them—in order that the reader may see what they are made of.

-Characters need challenges to overcome.
-And some characters need to die.
-There’s a reason why Game of Thrones was the biggest show of the 2010s: we empathised with the survivors and “rooted for them” (thank you, rule two).
-Food for thought: the ‘man in hole’ story arc — when a character overcomes adversity and ends up better off, earns the highest of all movie genres.
-We all love a redemption arc.
+There’s a reason why Game of Thrones was the biggest show of the 2010s: many characters we grew to love died, and we empathised with the survivors and “rooted for them” (thank you, rule two).
+Simply, characters need to overcome challenges and some characters need to die.
+We love a good redemption story: the ‘man in hole’ story arc, when a character overcomes adversity and ends up better off, earns the highest of all movie genres

 7. Write to please just one person.
 If you open a window and make love to the world, so to speak, your story will get pneumonia.

 There’s a common metaphor that publishing writing online is like speaking in an auditorium.
 But I think that’s bull.
 Writing is special because it’s one-to-one.
-While many people can absorb a video, a speech, or a piece of art as a shared experience, it takes time and focus for someone to read a text, and then interpret and imagine it in their own way.
-Writing is a personal conversation between me and you.
-And if one person needs your story or message, there are others, just like them, who need it too.
+While many people can absorb a video, a speech, or a piece of art as a shared experience, it takes time and focus for someone to read a text and then interpret and imagine it in their unique way.
+Writing is a personal transmission between me and you.
+And if one person needs your story, there are others, just like them, who need it too.

 8. Give your readers as much information as possible as soon as possible.
 To heck with suspense.
 Readers should have such complete understanding of what is going on, where and why, that they could finish the story themselves, should cockroaches eat the last few pages.

-Suspense is fine, but I’ll throw a book out the window if the ‘mystery character’ is not revealed after three or four chapters.
+Suspense is fine, but I’ll throw a book out the window if the ‘mystery character’ in chapter one is not revealed after three or four chapters.
 Don’t assume your readers won’t get bored with constant cliffhangers that don’t have a payoff.

 Come back when you’re stuck

-Which of these rules resonate with you?
-Personally, I think about (and quote) rule seven very often: Write to please just one person.
+Which of these rules resonates with you?
+I think about (and quote) rule seven very often: Write to please just one person.

 After all, I want to connect with you, the reader, by thinking we have similar goals, curiosities, and interests.

-And like me, you too are searching for ways to become a better writer that can help not only your habits and confidence on the page, but the quality and energy you commit to every sentence.
+And like me, you too are searching for ways to become a better writer that help your habits, writing confidence, and the quality and energy you commit to every sentence.